 It’s easy to fill up a camera flashcard with photos of them lazing along the coastline, often snuggled up against one another.
 Adults love this San Diego outdoor activity just as much as kids do.
 See my guide for how best to see the La Jolla seals and sea lions including a helpful map.

-19. Drink Craft Beer Al Fresco
+23. Drink Craft Beer Al Fresco

 A number of San Diego’s best craft breweries have stunning outdoor gardens and patios.
 Those who do tend to be welcoming to families.
-There’s no better way to experience what our famous beer culture is all about than by sipping under sunshine.
+There’s no better way to experience what our famous beer culture is all about than by sipping under the sunshine.

-20. Golf Torrey Pines Like Tiger
+24. Golf Torrey Pines Like Tiger

 Golf is booming right now in San Diego so there’s no time like the present to learn or take advantage of the spectacular courses on offer around town.

 Torrey Pines Municipal Golf Course is home to San Diego’s prestigious annual PGA golf tournament, the Farmer’s Insurance Open.
-Grab a tee time here (as far in advance as possible) as some holes border the ocean, too.
+Grab a tee time here (as far in advance as possible), as some holes border the ocean, too.

 TEE TIMES THROUGH THE LODGE